What Is USB-C?

 USB-C and Data Transfer

 Like older USB connectors, USB-C supports a variety of USB standards.
 Those are interface technology, handling data transfers between two devices.
 This is completely separate from power.
 The different standards impact how fast your data transfer can be.
-All USB standards are backwards compatible.
+All USB standards are backward compatible.
 For example, a USB 3.1 cable will support a USB 2.0 connection.

 Legacy USB Standards